vbenjs/vue-vben-admin/docs/src/en/guide/essentials/utils.md

 #### Download from URL

 `downloadFileFromUrl`: Downloads from a URL, with cross-origin support.
 Uses `<a download>` on Chrome/Safari; falls back to `openWindow` elsewhere.
-Throws on invalid URL.
+Throws when `source` is falsy or non-string; URL syntax is not validated.

 ```ts
 import { downloadFileFromUrl } from '@vben/utils';